JingoBongo/burlac/README.md

                   executeIt.shutdown();
               }
 *If this server-client code appears similar, I will provide you a link in the end with the source guide, which basically became the core of this server-client part.
 Maybe other students used it too.
-Noone will blame them just because I found this webpage doesn't mean others should not use it.*
+Noone will blame them just because they found this webpage as well.*

 Having in mind that MultiThreadServer has static Thread pool already initialized, it tries to create a server socket and runs a while loop.
 If server accepts some client connection it will send this client